-Invasive plants are alien species that show a tendency to spread out of control.
-Although not synonymous with "exotic plants," the "invasive" label is now typically reserved for plants that have been introduced from other regions and spread like wildfire in their new habitats.
-Indigenous plants that spread rapidly and overpower the competition tend to be referred to now by the experts as simply "aggressive," "thuggish" or "ill-behaved," in common parlance.
+By simple definition, invasive plants are alien species that show a tendency to spread out of control.
+The label "invasive" is generally reserved for plants that have been introduced from other regions and spread like wildfire in their new habitats.
+This definition distinguishes invasive plants from other plants that more accurately are called "aggressive."

 It is thought that the tendency of invasive plants to spread so much may be due in part to the fact that the insects and diseases that plague them in their native lands are often absent (or exist in lower numbers) in their new homes, where the invasive plants thus enjoy a "free rein," relatively speaking.

 Helping invasive plants spread in some cases are extensive underground networks of root-like plant parts called, "rhizomes."
 The rhizomes are so widespread that attempting eradication by digging them up is usually fruitless.

 Invasive plants compete so successfully against other plants that they can crowd out their competitors, thus producing a monoculture that discourages the growth of other plant species.
 These exotics (non-native plants) often specifically crowd out indigenous plants in this manner, a fact that makes the "invasives" issue a hot topic in some circles (especially in the native plants movement).

 Classic cases of invasive plants forming such a monoculture can be seen in entrenched stands of Japanese knotweed and purple loosestrife, both of which have notoriously vigorous rhizomes.
 While Japanese knotweed and purple loosestrife have become "poster children" for invasive plants because they are so widespread, there are many other, lesser-known examples of rhizomatous, alien plants that form monocultures, such as common butterbur.